-CORe Director Jennifer Temel, MD and CORe faculty member Ryan Nipp, MD at the 2015 American Society of Clinical Oncology (ASCO) Annual Meeting in Chicago, IL.
-Dr. Nipp was honored with a 2015 Conquer Cancer Foundation of ASCO Merit Award in Palliative Care.
+CORe Director Jennifer Temel, MD and CORe faculty member Areej El-Jawahri, MD with CORe member Daniel Lage, MD (center) at the 2017 American Society of Clinical Oncology (ASCO) Annual Meeting in Chicago, IL.
+Dr. Lage is a 2016 Conquer Cancer Foundation Medical Student Rotation Award recipient.

-CORe research team members at Relay for Life 2012 in Watertown, MA.
+CORe research team members at Relay for Life 2017 in East Boston, MA.